mooffie/mc/src/lua/doc/guide/10-getting-started.md

 [/tip]

-Let's create this folder and in it create a file named `index.lua`, containing:
+Let's create this folder and place in it a file containing:

     print("Hello World!")

+The name you pick for this file doesn't matter (as long as it has a ".lua" extension and doesn't start with a dot).
+Let's name it "hello.lua".

 Now restart MC.